wavemaker/docs/website/blog/2023-08-14-aa-compliance-accessibility.md

 **WCAG 2.1 Guidelines**: The Web Content Accessibility Guidelines (WCAG) 2.1 provide the most widely recognized and accepted accessibility standards.
 These guidelines define criteria for making web content more accessible to users with disabilities.

 **Keyboard Accessibility**: All components and interactions should be operable and fully functional using only the keyboard.
 This ensures that users who rely on keyboard navigation or assistive devices can access all functionalities without barriers.
-Focus Management: Proper focus management is crucial for keyboard accessibility.
-Ensuring that focus is clearly visible and moves in a logical order through interactive elements improves the overall accessibility of the platform.
+Proper focus management is crucial for keyboard accessibility.

+Ensuring that focus is clearly visible and moves in a logical order through interactive elements improves the overall accessibility web apps built with the platform.
+All modals/dialogs with custom HTML or widgets like date, datetime made accessible by trapping the focus inside them i..e, when a user hits _Tab_ or _Shift+Tab_ or clicks around, they can't escape a certain cycle of focusable elements like anchor/button/input inside the dialog.
+The only way to escape the focus on dialog is to close it or press _Escape_ key.

 **Semantic/native HTML**: Using these HTML elements is essential to create a well-structured and accessible user interface.
 This includes using proper heading tags, lists, form elements, and semantic roles to convey the meaning and relationships of content to assistive technologies.

 **Form Accessibility**: Forms on the platform should be designed with clear labels, error messages, and properly associated input fields.
 This ensures that users can understand and complete forms using assistive technologies.
-ARIA (Accessible Rich Internet Applications): Implementing ARIA attributes can enhance the accessibility of dynamic and interactive components on the platform.
+ARIA (Accessible Rich Internet Applications): Implementing ARIA attributes can enhance the accessibility of dynamic and interactive components on the website.
 ARIA roles and properties provide additional context and information to assistive technologies.

 **Testing and Validation**: Regular accessibility testing and validation should be conducted during the development process.
 Automated testing tools, as well as manual testing with users with disabilities, can help identify and address potential accessibility issues.

-**Documentation and Training**: Providing comprehensive accessibility documentation and training for platform developers and users helps ensure that accessibility is consistently maintained throughout the development lifecycle.
+**Documentation and Training**: Providing comprehensive accessibility documentation and training for web app developers and users helps ensure that accessibility is consistently maintained throughout the development lifecycle.

-### A Holistic Approach to Embracing AA Compliance:
+### A Holistic Approach to Embrace AA Compliance:

-Accessibility is not an afterthought; it's an integral part of our Wavemaker’s DNA.
+Accessibility is not an afterthought; it's an integral part of our WaveMaker’s DNA.
 From the initial planning stages to the final implementation, we adopted a holistic approach to accessibility, ensuring every aspect of our platform caters to users with disabilities.
 Aligning with the Web Content Accessibility Guidelines (WCAG) 2.1 AA standards, our team worked tirelessly to address the specific needs of users with disabilities.
 Clear and consistent navigation, keyboard operability, and color contrast optimization were among the many key aspects we prioritized to create a seamless browsing experience.

 **1.The Power of Semantic Markup**: Recognizing that an accessible website goes beyond mere compliance, we fully embraced the potential of semantic markup.
 By using appropriate HTML elements with meaningful structure, we enable all users, including those with assistive technologies, to comprehend the content's context and organization effortlessly.

-**2.Empowering Users with Semantic Elements**: Semantic headings play a crucial role in guiding users through our platform’s content.
+**2.Empowering Users with Semantic Elements**: Semantic headings play a crucial role in guiding users through our website’s content.
 By employing a logical heading hierarchy, we empower screen readers to provide users with a comprehensive outline of the information, ensuring easy navigation and comprehension.

 **3.Enhanced Interactive Elements**: Our commitment to inclusivity extended to interactive elements, which received special attention.
 Every button, link, and form field is equipped with descriptive labels, ensuring that users, irrespective of their abilities, can fully grasp the purpose and functionality of each element.